How Smart Video Fuels Smart Business

 To help bolster your fleet’s CSA profile and BASIC scores, consider embracing technology to better prepare your drivers and vehicles.
 Well-trained and educated drivers are equally essential to safety success.

-Given that unsafe driving behaviors contribute to inspection results, fleets should embrace technology that helps improve accident prevention measures and keeps drivers safer on the road.
-Telematics contributes to improved driver safety by monitoring the location and speed of every vehicle and providing near real-time alerts when speeding incidents occur.
+Given that unsafe driving behaviors contribute to inspection results, fleets should embrace technology that helps improve accident prevention measures and keep drivers safe on the road.
+Telematics promotes driver safety by monitoring the location and speed of every vehicle and providing near real-time alerts when speeding incidents occur.
 It also highlights other risky driving behaviors such as hard braking and fast acceleration.

 The good news is that ELDs can help drivers and fleets improve the precision of HOS recordkeeping and streamline the process to: